OskarD3v/OskarD3v/README.md

 Anyone is welcome to comment, help or interest me in new projects and ideas! <br>
 I am at anyone's disposal in English, German, Russian, French, Spanish, and hopefully many more in the near future.

-[^1]: The repositories found within my organization(s) - each representing a semester.